waTeim/node-julia/README.md

 # Limitations

-* Windows is currently not supported.
-Julia's primary compilation method is to use gcc while gyp expects MSVS.
-Reconciling this is underway, but incomplete.
+* Windows is experimentally supported, but requires a manual step to create a pre-requisite library [see here](http://node-julia.readme.io/docs/the-windows-situation) for details.

-* Recent changes to the development version of Julia have caused an incompatibility between Julia v0.4 and node 0.10.x on OS/X
+* node 0.10 is deprecated due to a Recent changes to the development version of Julia that has caused an incompatibility between Julia 0.4 and node 0.10.x.